I will cover the following topics:

 - Additional considerations when choosing TypeScript and React.

-tsd, which is the direction the community is moving towards.
+tsd, which is the direction the community has adopted.

 Types are good for you